International adoption of South Korean children: Heritage Camps for Adoptive Families

 Heritage Camps for Adoptive Families (HCAF) was founded in 1991 and consists of nine different camps for varying adoptee groups, one of which is Korean Heritage Camp.
 KHC is held annually at Snow Mountain Ranch in Fraser, Colorado.
 It brings adoptees and their families together each year to learn about adoption and Korean culture.

+Sae Jong Camp

+Founded in 1976, Sae Jong Camp is an overnight Korean American summer camp held each year in Roscommon, Michigan for Korean children entering third grade to twelfth grade.
+Each day, campers participate in Korean language, culture and identity classes, alongside a mix of traditional camp activities, such as archery, canoeing and swimming, and Korean electives, including Korean cooking and Korean crafts.
+Sae Jong Camp is the nation’s oldest continuously running Korean-American summer camp.

 Adoptees returning to South Korea

-Adoptees returning to visit South Korea
+Adoptees visiting South Korea

 In a 1999 study of 167 adult Korean adoptees by The Evan B. Donaldson Adoption Institute, most of the adult Korean adoptees felt that younger Korean adoptees should visit South Korea, 57% of the 167 adult Korean adoptees reported that they have visited South Korea and 38% of the 167 adult Korean adoptees reported visiting South Korea as a means with which they explored their Korean heritage.

 Eleana J. Kim, Assistant Professor of Anthropology at the University of Rochester, said that South Korea developed programs for adult Korean adoptees to return to South Korea and learn about what it means to be Korean; these programs included wearing hanboks and learning to make kimchi.